Develop the Building, Principally of the Party, In Service of the Armed Struggle

 The first is to develop a single organizational structure that is national, unified and centralized, as a whole subject to the leadership of the Central Committee, a key expression of centralism; this is the question of structure.
 The second, is the problem of the distribution of forces, that of centering the activity in the peasantry to develop the main forms of struggle and organization and is the problem of following a road of accumulation of forces in the cities; this is the question of the party system.
 The third is the problem of secret work, of clandestine activity, of the framework that guarantees constant functioning in any circumstance; it is the problem of open work; of the work of the masses, which in the country poses the need to “turn the triangle,” that is, to put peasant work as the basis of the revolutionary struggle, the problem of the need to have tenaciously and firmly as the direction of the workers’ movement, the struggle for the seizure of power leading the peasantry in the revolution under the leadership of the Party, it is the problem of “our duty to go lower and deeper” to forge the masses in the need to make the revolution and fight revisionism, to mobilize, politicize and organize workers and peasants, who are the basic masses, to incorporate intellectuals, women and youth into the struggle, and it is the obligation to develop the struggle for demands in terms of power; it is, finally, the problem of the necessity of secret and open work and of their indispensable interrelation, subject to the orientation that the first is the principal and directs the second; all this is the question of party work.
 The structure, the system and the party work are three fundamental questions of the organizational line and are of vital importance for the Party building; but, as in everything, the application of these questions subject to the correct line occurs in struggle with contrary lines; in short, a just organizational line can only be applied and developed in struggle, and at present its application and development can only be achieved by fighting revisionism as the main danger.

-The Sixth and Seventh Plenary Sessions of the Central Committee have been important events dedicated to the problems of building, in them it has been sanctioned to “Reconstitute the party from the countryside and put as a base the peasant work to follow the road of encircling the cities from the countryside,” thus concretizing the general political line; and, “Develop the building, principally of the Party, based on the armed struggle,” as an orientation to develop the building of the three instruments synthesized in the slogan of “Building based on the armed struggle.”
+The Sixth and Seventh Plenary Sessions of the Central Committee have been important events dedicated to the problems of building, in them it has been sanctioned to “Reconstitute the party from the countryside and put as a base the peasant work to follow the road of encircling the cities from the countryside,” thus concretizing the general political line; and, “Develop the building, principally of the Party, in service of the armed struggle,” as an orientation to develop the building of the three instruments synthesized in the slogan of “Building in service of the armed struggle.”
 In addition, a call has been made to celebrate the “50th Anniversary” of the founding of the Party and to prepare the successful realization of the Fifth Congress, which will have to be a “RECONSTITUTION CONGRESS” that will culminate the Reconstitution of the Party by sanctioning the Program and the general political line of Mariátegui and its development and the new Statutes.

 These provisions are of transcendence and importance and on their firm and decisive application depends the development of the Party as the organized vanguard of the proletariat and the fulfillment of its mission: the emancipation of the proletariat, fulfilling in this first stage the task of carrying forward the New-Democratic Revolution.